International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Andreas Fibig

-Hi Adam its Rustom.
+Hi Adam it’s Rustom.
 Let me say that.
 You actually were triangulating in on exactly what the factors were.
 So in the – first of all, we are on track with our cost synergies target through Q1 Frutarom I mean.
 With more than 25% of our $50 million full year savings coming in Q1.
-And in terms of geography, its about three quarters Taste and the rest in Scent roughly, okay?
+And in terms of geography, it's about three quarters Taste and the rest in Scent roughly, okay?
 The Scent synergies showed through.
-And as you saw Scents performance, there’s leverage.
-But Taste, where you’re homing in, did benefit some synergies as well.
+And as you saw Scent's performance, there's leverage.
+But Taste, where you're homing in, did benefit some synergies as well.
 But it also had mix.
 I mean we went straight there.
 We also had mid-teens growth in Savory Solutions which is a lower margin business.
-We had the lot citrus [ph] sales and then we have some added costs, right, manufacturing and procurement, and unit costs head up in the balance sheet and everything.
+We had the loss CitraSource, and then we have some added costs, right?
+Manufacturing and procurement, and unit costs head up in the balance sheet and everything.
 But we also had some bad debt as we increased our bad debt provisions, not actually bad debts, but actual provisions as we did.
 So there were all offsets in here.

 Rustom Jilla

 Now as for your, second part of your question, about the ongoing plans that we have, I mean, yes, there will be some delays.
 There is a little bit of disruption to achieving, in particular, the manufacturing synergies that we expected from Frutarom around, right.
-And that’s quite simply because we cant – that people are not traveling out to various sites, even we are working from home quite effectively.
+And that's quite simply because we can't – that people are not traveling out to various sites, even we are working from home quite effectively.
 But as Andreas has mentioned too, we do prioritize the safety of our people.
 And people are just not traveling out to sites.
 So there will be some delays in realizing the synergies from Frutarom coming through.

 And the same thing on procurement, on the procurement end by the way, because with the huge disruption that we've seen out there in raw materials and sourcing and all the rest of that, that hasn't shown up in our P&L, but that's because our teams have been sort of pulling in really hard yards, making sure that we handled all this without disrupting our customers, right.
 But something gives and that something has one of those things that have given is pushing through some of those other synergies.
 Andreas, is there anything you want to add there as well?